simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

 ## Governance
 - policies and initiatives with Azure Policy
 - Role-Based Access Control (RBAC)
+    - Recommended authentication mechanism
+    - Used to grant access to Azure, rather than granting access to users directly, assign/remove users from role
 - Locks
 - Azure Advisor security assistance
 - Azure Blueprints